St Patrick's Day, 17 March, is a great time to inject some Irish culture into your classroom, with these videos, audio and interactive activities.

 This one-minute film is a good introduction to Irish folk music.
 It’s a promotional film for Tradfest, a festival held in Dublin in January.
 There is no voiceover, just onscreen text, so the focus is on images, and commenting on them.
 A perfect document for practising the be + V-ing form: They are dancing, singing, clapping.
 She is playing the violin.
 He is playing the banjo, etc. Usable from A1.

-The video is usable from A2.
+This video was created for Ireland's candidacy to host the 2023 Rugby World Cup.
+They lost out to France, but the video is worth using from A2.
 It's 1'30" long, so, used without images it would be good for training for the listening comprehension test for the Baccalauréat.
 At A2+ pupils can get the sense of the description of Irish past and present, and the rugby tournament.
 At B1, pupils should be able to understand some of the idiomatic expressions around the word "world" (edge of the world, New World, travelled the world, centre of the world, making the world smaller, special part of the world, nothing in this world we can't achieve, the envy of the world, a world of memories...)